coleencanales/Amaysim-Tech-Challenge/README.md

 Executable file is: checkPayment.cy.js

 ### Notes
-- Stripe.js is stubbed to simulate a declined payment; no real card entry is needed. <br>
 - Cross-origin iframe errors and addEventListener null errors are ignored automatically. <br>
 - The Pay button is force-enabled to allow clicking in tests. <br>
 - Faker.js can be used to generate random test data for forms. <br>